 - Using your fingers, rub two to three snails at a time and work your way through the batch.

 - After cleaning the entire batch, throw away the water and refill the pot with fresh water.
-Repeat the rubbing step again.
+Repeat the rubbing step.

 - Rinse the snails completely.

 After you have cleaned the snails, it’s time to move on to the ingredients.
 Depending on the taste you want for the snails, there are different ingredients that you can use.
-Let’s look at the common ones.
+Here we’ll use a recipe for a garlic sauce.

 Ingredients